-Places associated with Wellington's past including places of significance to tangata whenua, and-Maori archaeological sites, the city's built heritage, and significant heritage and notable trees are a precious and finite resource.
+Places associated with Wellington's past including places of significance to tangata whenua and Maori, the city's built heritage, and significant heritage and notable trees are a precious and finite resource.
 They are important in shaping the character of the inner city as well as the suburban and rural areas.
 They are part of what makes Wellington unique.
-The protection of historic heritage from inappropriate subdivision, use and development and the use of these places plays a core role in promoting the sustainable management of Wellington's natural and physical resources.
+The identification, protection and use of these places are fundamental to the sustainable management of Wellington's natural and physical resources.